4GeeksAcademy/cybersecurity-syllabus/README.md

 ## Requirements

-- You don't need any previous knowledge, but completing the prework material is required.
+- You don't need any previous knowledge, but you'll need to complete the prework material.
 - Computer 4 cores, eight threads.
 8gm RAM.
 50 GB hard drive.
 Your CPU must support virtualization.
-- PC Computers with windows, Linux, or Intel-Based MacOS.
+- PC Computers with Windows, Linux, or Intel-Based MacOS.
+- Throughout the syllabus, we use these [cybersecurity scripts for validations and automations](https://github.com/4GeeksAcademy/cybersecurity-scripts).
 > Warning: Computers with CPU M1, M2, or M3 are incompatible.

 ## Syllabus